RobZombie9043/playstation-x-es-de/README.md

    - `<characterOverlayVisible>` - Set to false to disable the character overlays on system view
    - `<systemVideoVisible>` - Set to false to disable the videos on system view
    - `<secondaryDescriptionPos>` - Set to true to shift description text left, useful to combine with removing videos
+   - `<systemVideoAudio>` - Set to false to disable the audio of the system view videos
    - `<systemLogoVisible>` - Set to false to disable the system logo on system view
    - `<systemConsoleVisible>` - Set to false to disable the system console art on system view
    - `<systemBackgroundSolidColor>` - Set to use a solid color background in system view